phac-nml/biohansel/docs/source/installation-docs/command-line.rst

     # If not, then python3 may need to be installed with the following:
     apt-install python3.7-minimal

-BioHansel needs python3 to work correctly.
-If installed this way, you may need to use the alias command to get the correct version of python active before each run of BioHansel
+biohansel needs python3 to work correctly.
+If installed this way, you may need to use the alias command to get the correct version of python active before each run of biohansel

-2. Install BioHansel with pip.
+2. Install biohansel with pip.
 If pip is not installed on your current machine, then follow the `installing pip tutorial <https://pip.pypa.io/en/stable/installing/>`_:

 .. code-block:: bash

     # You can check that pip is installed with the input:
     pip

-    # If pip is installed, then install bio_hansel with it
+    # If pip is installed, then install biohansel with it
     pip install bio_hansel

-    # This will install bio_hansel along with all of its needed dependencies.
+    # This will install biohansel along with all of its needed dependencies.

-3. Check that BioHansel has been correctly installed with:
+3. Check that biohansel has been correctly installed with:

 .. code-block:: bash